The rest of the partially collapsed Surfside condo has been demolished

 "Our building foundation has been checked multiple times, but we make this suggestion in an abundance of caution," the letter said.
 "We do not expect any impact to us but you can't be too careful under the circumstances."

-The firm Controlled Demolition, Inc. will handle the demolition of the remaining Champlain Towers South structure, Levine Cava said.
+The firm Controlled Demolition, Inc. was tasked with the demolition of the remaining Champlain Towers South structure, Levine Cava said.

 Survivors unlikely to retrieve belongings before demolition